rajkbess/hackathon/README.md

 * `cordapp-contracts-states/src/main/kotlin/net/corda/yourcode`, for new states/contracts written in Kotlin
 * `cordapp/src/main/java/net/corda/yourcode`, for other new classes written in Java
 * `cordapp/src/main/kotlin/net/corda/yourcode`, for other new classes written in Kotlin

-## Notes

-* This project uses Corda 4.0 to take advantage of reference states
-* As a consequence this project uses Kotlin 1.2